harness/developer-hub/docs/software-supply-chain-assurance/ssca-policies/enforce-ssca-policies.md

 ## Run the pipeline

-When the pipeline runs, the **SSCA Enforcement** step does the following:
+When the pipeline runs, the **SBOM Policy Enforcement** step does the following:

-* Verifies the authenticity of the attestation.
+* With the artifact details, the step verifies the authenticity of the attestation.
-* Applies policies defined in the specified policy file.
+* Applies policies defined in the specified policy set.
+* If violations are detected based on the policy evaluation criteria, the pipeline may issue a warning and proceed, or it may generate an error and terminate.
-* Records policy violations and shows them on the **Artifacts** tab on the **Execution details** page.
+* Records policy violations and shows them on the **Supply Chain** tab on the **Execution details** page.

 SSCA evaluates the components described in the artifact's SBOM against your [policy definitions](./define-ssca-policies.md).
 For a component to pass the evaluation, it must meet these conditions: